UMD: A Globally Connected University

-Advisor for Italy, Greece, Mediterranean, UK & Ireland
+Advisor for Italy, UK & Ireland, multi-country programs

 Make an appointment with Lindsey | 301-405-7917 | email@example.com

 Lindsey was new to international travel when they studied abroad in London during their junior year at Susquehanna University.
 Since then, they've been passionate about all things travel and particularly deeper cultural understanding through study abroad.
 They've been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
 They hold a BA in Creative Writing and enjoy reading (and writing) poetry in their free time as well as watercolor painting.